Determination of atomic number density in MEMS vapor cells via single-pass absorption spectroscopy (SPAS): Theoretical background

 In the theoretical model, the interaction between the atomic ensemble and the optical fields are described by the density matrix $\rho$, and the evolution is governed by the master equation given in \autoref{eq:master_equation}.
 For continuous-wave excitation, the atomic system is driven into a time-independent equilibrium due to relaxation and decoherence processes such as spontaneous emission, transit-time decay, and dephasing.
 Consequently, the steady-state condition $\partial \rho / \partial t = 0$ \cite{Purves2006} is sufficient to describe the dynamics of the system.
 The steady-state solution of the density matrix gives the coherence terms $\rho_{ij}$ corresponding to the optical transitions, from which the complex electric susceptibility of the medium can be obtained, which characterizes its polarization response to an external electromagnetic field.
 For a dipole-allowed transition between states $|i\rangle \to |j\rangle$, the complex susceptibility as a function of detuning ($\Delta, T$) can be expressed as \cite{Purves2006},

-where $N$ is the atomic number density \cite{Alcock01071984}, $\Omega_{ij}$ is the Rabi frequency of the probe field describing the light–matter coupling strength, and $\rho_{ij}(\Delta)$ denotes the optical coherence obtained from the steady-state solution of the density-matrix equations (see \autoref{eq:master_equation}).
-The dipole matrix element is given by,
+where $N$ is the atomic number density \cite{Alcock01071984}, $\Omega_{ij}$ is the Rabi frequency of the probe field describing the light–matter coupling strength, and $\rho_{ij}(\Delta)$ denotes the optical coherence obtained from the steady-state solution of the density-matrix equation (see \autoref{eq:master_equation}).
+The reduced electric dipole matrix element is calculated following the convention of Siddons \textit{et al.} \cite{siddons2008absolute},